 In a no-deal Brexit scenario, TRs and CRAs established in the UK will lose their EU registration as of the UK’s withdrawal date.

 ESMA and European securities regulators have agreed MoUs with the Financial Conduct Authority (FCA) of the UK.
-In addition, ESMA has agreed MOUs with the Bank of England (BoE) for the recognition of CCPs and of the CSD established in the UK.
+In addition, ESMA has agreed MoUs with the Bank of England (BoE) for the recognition of CCPs and of the CSD established in the UK.
 The MoUs form part of authorities’ preparations should the UK leave the EU without a withdrawal agreement, the no-deal Brexit scenario.

-Given the prominent role of the United Kingdom in the EU single market, ESMA is working to ensure a consistent supervisory approach to safeguard investor protection, the orderly functioning of financial markets and financial stability in the context of the UK’s withdrawal from the EU.
+Given the prominent role of the UK in the EU single market, ESMA is working to ensure a consistent supervisory approach to safeguard investor protection, the orderly functioning of financial markets and financial stability in the context of the UK’s withdrawal from the EU.
 More information on the convergence related work of ESMA’s Brexit activities is presented here.